 This program focuses on preparing students for a career as a Broadcast Meteorologist.
 The coursework does not meet the requirements for the American Meteorological Society’s Certified Broadcast Meteorologist Seal of Approval because it lacks some of the math and physics requirements.
 Individuals can, however, be qualified to earn the National Weather Association's Seal of Approval after working in the industry for two years.

 The Mississippi State University Climate Lab Studio serves as the hub of the Broadcast Meteorology Program.
 It is comprised of a large studio featuring a green-screen chroma-key walls, two cameras, four monitors, and IFB capability.
-The studio is powered by a control room that features studio controls, a TriCaster 410 production system, and Baron Lynx weather graphics.
+The studio is powered by a control room that features studio controls, a TriCaster 410 production system, and the new industry standard, Baron Lynx, weather graphics.

-In addition, students are required to take a series of communications courses (Public Speaking, Theater, Mass Media, Voice and Articulation, TV Production, Advanced TV Production, Broadcast Performance, and News Writing) earning a minor in communication.
+In addition, students are required to take a series of communications courses (Public Speaking, Theater, Mass Media, Mass Media Law, TV Production, Advanced TV Production, Intro to News Writing, and News Writing).